-- Complete list of all board members with home mailing addresses and phone numbers
+- Complete list of all board members with home mailing addresses and phone numbers.

-- Total number of required board members
+- Total number of required board members.

 - Affiliations (COG, Retired, ECU, etc.)

 - Length of Time on Board

-Board Members List
+Board Members: Regulations

-- Conflict of Interest: Board members must not be related to anyone in the decision-making process.
-(CDD Division Staff, COG Staff, AHLC, City Council, HUD, etc.) - Furthermore, Board members must not be employed by the City of Greenville (CDD/CMO/CAO/etc.) or HUD - Exception: City of Greenville divisions not a part of the review or decision process.
+- Conflict of Interest: Board members must not be related to anyone in the decision-making process.(CD Division Staff, COG Staff, AHLC, City Council, HUD, etc.) - Board members must not be employed by the City of Greenville or HUD. - Exception: City of Greenville divisions not a part of the review or decision process.